Themefic-Team/tourfic/readme.txt

 👉 Get Support: [Click Here](https://portal.themefic.com/support/?utm_source=wp_readme&utm_medium=tourfic_top_slot&utm_campaign=plugin_support)
 👉 Join Our [Facebook Group](https://www.facebook.com/groups/tourfic)

-Tourfic stands as the premier choice for building an Advanced Travel, Apartment Booking, Car Rental, and Hotel booking website on WordPress.
+Tourfic stands as the choice for building an Advanced Travel, Apartment Booking, Car Rental, and Hotel booking website on WordPress.
 Designed to integrate effortlessly with WooCommerce, this plugin offers a user-intuitive interface and sophisticated pricing function, enabling effective management of your online booking and payment systems.

 This Hotel / Car Rental / Tour booking WordPress plugin empowers your customers to create accounts and secure bookings for hotels, apartments, and tour packages directly through your website.
 With Tourfic, launching a website similar to Booking.com, Agoda, Hotels.com, Enterprise, Avis, Hertz and Airbnb is not only possible but straightforward.

 As a comprehensive solution for travel booking on WordPress, Tourfic encompasses a broad range of functionalities, from basic to advanced, to meet all the requirements for your next project in the hotel, apartment, car rental, and travel sector.
 Here are some of the noteworthy features of Tourfic:

 = 🎉  DEDICATED HOTEL & TRAVEL BOOKING WORDPRESS THEME =
-Our team has released two dedicated WordPress themes, [Travelfic & Ultimate Hotel Booking](https://theme-demo.themefic.com/), exclusively for Tourfic users.
+Our team has released two dedicated WordPress themes, [Travelfic & Hotel Booking](https://theme-demo.themefic.com/), exclusively for Tourfic users.
 They offer multiple demo versions for free.
 Check it [here](https://wordpress.org/themes/travelfic/) & [here](https://wordpress.org/themes/ultimate-hotel-booking/).

 = 🎉  HOTEL BOOKING & ROOM MANAGEMENT =
 * Add Unlimited Hotels